Weekend Trip to Cardiff – Solo and Spontaneous!

-I can now cross the Welsh capital off my list of Cities I Want to Visit While I Still Live in the UK.
-My weekend trip was too brief and superficial to influence an opinion, but here are some memorable places.
-By no means is it an extensive guide to the city – just a few subjective recommendations.
+I can now cross the Welsh capital off my UK travel bucket list!
+This weekend trip was rather brief and superficial, but it did inspire a spontaneous post.
+By no means an extensive guide to the city – just a few memorable places.
 Enjoy!

 All Hands by Brian Fell (2001)